- book buy online order viagra

 With 20 years of experience in the classroom, 3 years of experience working at St. Mary’s Catholic Church at Texas A&M University as a Campus Ministers, and Master Degrees in Humanities and Theological Studies from the University of Dallas, Monica Ashour comes to us with a breadth and depth of vision solidifies and electrifies high school students.
 Orthodox, passionate, and pedagogically adept, Miss Ashour reaches youth especially in the Theology of the Body.
 Her former students come to her often with gratitude in preparing them for the various experiences they face in college.
 She is also a gifted speaker for the Theology of the Body Institute.

 Miss.
 Ashour teaches theology and church history.
-This school year she will teach:

 Ed Rivet has a B.S. in Pre-Law and Public Policy and a Master’s in Public Administration both from Michigan State University.
 He served three years as a legislative aide in the Michigan House of Representatives.
 For 21 years Ed has served as the Right to Life of Michigan’s Legislative Director.
 He has written and helped enact dozens of laws, including the nation’s first complete ban on human cloning, and banning assisted suicide in the face of the assault on human life by Jack Kevorkian and Geoffrey Fieger.
 Ed was the director of the state of Michigan’s largest all-volunteer citizen petition drive which also was the state’s most accurate petition drive ever, 97.3% valid signatures.
 Ed has done countless media interviews, appearing in the Wall Street Journal, New York Times, USA Today, plus live interviews on CNN and Good Morning America.